Theater for the New City presents Czechoslovak-American Marionette

 Deborah Beshaw-Farrell heads the 2019 cast as Mefistofeles, joined by Michelle Beshaw, Vít Horejs, Jane Catherine Shaw and Ben Watts.
 Melissa Elledge provides accordion accompaniment and Karl Peddler of the acoustic punk duo The Head Peddlers performs on slide guitar.

-Following the performance on Friday, March 22, beginning about 9:20 PM, there will be a special one-hour reading of Christopher Marlowe's classic "Faust" script, directed by Elizabeth Ruf-Maldonado.
+Following the performance on Friday, March 22, beginning about 9:20 PM, there will be a special 90-minute reading of Christopher Marlowe's classic "The Tragical History of the Life and Death of Doctor Faustus," directed by Elizabeth Ruf Maldonado.
 Readers will include Crystal Field and other actors of Theater for the New City plus members of the ensemble of "Johannes Dokchtor Faust."
 Refreshments will be served.
 Admission is free but donations will be gratefully accepted.

 ABOUT THIS VERSION OF "FAUST"